 We can also see what this interpretation leads to: a license to sin.
 After all, why try to keep even one law if we have no such ability?
-And lest anyone dismiss this as an absurdity, history shows that the “reformers” held this view expressly; see this discussion.
-As that reference shows, the NT teaches us that we have no such license, which in turn is proof that we have the ability to keep laws.
+And lest anyone dismiss this as an absurdity, history shows that the “reformers” held this view expressly.
+The NT teaches us that we have no such license, which in turn is proof that we have the ability to keep laws.

 “The passages of Scripture you cite are imperative; and they prove and establish nothing about the ability of man, but only lay down what is and what not to be done.” pg 161